 It’s that day of the year again: I made it all the way around the sun without being eaten by a faster predator.
 I shall celebrate with cake later (my husband made me a cake!) and intend to be pretty much a sloth, but since I’m forty-mumble, I don’t really need any more things.
 So, I started a tradition years ago where instead of presents, I asked people to tell me about a book they loved instead.

 When I became an author, I started asking people if they’d maybe take a moment to write a review about a book they loved somewhere.
 Just one book, and just one review, and only if they were up for it.
-(And, no, not mine.
-I’m not using my birthday to ask for reviews of my own books.)
+(And, no, it doesn’t have to be mine.
+I’m not using my birthday to guilt reviews of my own books.)
 Making noise about a book you loved gives the book presence—get it, birthday presence?
 Sorry, I’ll see myself out—and word-of-mouth is pretty much the best thing ever.

 Now, I’m not talking about writing an essay here.
 Truly.
 Back when I worked at the bookstore, we had these little “Staff Picks” cards that slid into acrylics, and they were pretty small, so by virtue of their size there was only so much room to write a review.
 It may surprise you to learn a lot of staff struggled to write reviews.
 They could hand-sell out loud in conversation like gangbusters, but writing down a review stopped them cold.
 So I came up with a quick and easy three-sentence review process, and it worked fine.